PhlexPlexico/Magikoopa/README.md

 * Run `Magikoopa` in the build directory.

 ### Hooks
-Hooks can be specified with hks files in a patch's working directory.
+Hooks can be specified with hks files in {WorkingDirectory}/source or {WorkingDirectory}/hooks.
 The format is similar to YAML:

 ```
 hook_name_1: